-Can’t help it but new palettes get me excited once they are set up and ready to go .small everyday kit. pocket palette of extras.
+Can’t help it but new palettes get me excited once they are set up and ready to go – a small everyday kit and a pocket palette of extras.

 Just to clarify…I am using my lovely pocket palette as extra colours to be used on big sketching days in addition to my usual kit of 14 colours. they are mainly colours that I love and sometimes wish I had with me – or special use such as Cad yellow or red(which I need to buy to add to the kit).
 Just cleaned my everyday kit in preparation for my trip to Tasmania (for workshops) next week.

-My minimal kit is the small metal box with 14 colours….so basically the same colours as my preferred kit…but smaller version.
+My minimal kit is the small metal box with 14 colours….so basically the same colours as my preferred kit… but a smaller version.